Leon-Plickat/LavaLauncher/README.md

 ### Packages

-Fedora has an official LavaLauncher package in its repository.
+The following distributions have an official LavaLauncher package:

+* Fedora
+* Gentoo

 ### Building